LAC-Tech/interlog/README.md

 **WORK IN PROGRESS**

+TL;DR - "cargo run --bin sim" to run the deterministic simulation test that may or may not work.

 Interlog is a database optimized for writing and syncing data.
 It is both embedded (designed to be written and read from in-process) and distributed (full-support for synchronisation).
 In other words, it's Local-First: read and